I’m a teacher or school representative“I never realised that my student’s learning challenges may be related to their epilepsy.”

 The first thing you do is ask your colleagues, do we have Epilepsy Management Plans (EMPs) and/or Emergency Medication Management Plans (EMMPs) for all of our students who have epilepsy?
 It’s important to have up-to-date records.

 As a teacher or school representative, you do not fill out the EMP.
 But you need to be aware of what it is and how to read it.
 The parent and child complete the EMP and, if required, EMMP, in consultation with their doctor.
 In some cases, a parent may not be aware their child needs a plan and you can provide them with the templates to assist them.

-In most cases there are three key training courses you need to complete.
-The first two courses can be done online or face to face and the third course must be completed face to face or in a virtual classroom.
+In most cases, there are three key training courses you need to complete.
+The first two courses can be done online or face-to-face and the third must be completed face-to-face or in a virtual classroom.

 The objectives of the training are to:

-- ensure you have an understanding of epilepsy, the types of seizures and how to read an Epilepsy Management Plan (EMP)
+- ensure you understand epilepsy, the types of seizures and how to read an Epilepsy Management Plan (EMP)

 - understand the types of medication used to treat a seizure and the Emergency Medication Management Plan (EMMP)

 - be confident you can apply medication to a student, specific to their EMMP.